 The Association operates a deep injection well as a disposal site for its brine waste water.
 The Department of Environmental Protection (DEP) requires operators of deep injection wells to meet certain financial tests to demonstrate that the operators can plug the well when it is necessary.
 The Association has obtained a Standby Letter of Credit issued by Bank of America in the amount of \$461,000 to provide the financial assurance required by DEP.
-In addition, the Association has set aside \$605,100 in treasury notes in a holding account to collateralize the Standby Letter of Credit.
+In addition, the Association has set aside \$608,800 in treasury notes in a holding account to collateralize the Standby Letter of Credit.
 These funds are presented within restricted assets on the Association's balance sheet.

-The Association is recognizing an annual charge to recognize the \$430,500 liability for the anticipated cost of plugging this well in 2031.
+The Association is recognizing an annual charge to recognize the \$446,000 liability for the anticipated cost of plugging this well in 2031.

-As of December 31, 2020 and 2019, the Association had accrued \$274,600 and \$263,600, respectively, for the accreted disposal liability.
+As of both December 31, 2021 and 2020, the Association had accrued \$274,600 for the accreted disposal liability.